dzysyak/rest-api-for-relevanssi/readme.txt

 == Installation ==

 1. Ensure that [Relevanssi](https://wordpress.org/plugins/relevanssi/ "A Better Search") plugin is installed
-2. Login to the admin area of your WordPress website.
+2. Sign in to the admin area of your WordPress website.
-3. Go to “Plugins” section.
+3. Go to the “Plugins” section.
 4. Click “Add new” and search for “REST API for Relevanssi”.
-5. Install plugin.
+5. Install the plugin.

 Alternative way #1

 1. Ensure that [Relevanssi](https://wordpress.org/plugins/relevanssi/ "A Better Search") plugin is installed
 2. Download [REST API for Relevanssi](https://wordpress.org/plugins/rest-api-for-relevanssi/) plugin from the WordPress plugin diretcory.
-3. Go to Plugins > Add New > Upload and select the ZIP file you just downloaded.Click Install Now, and then Activate.
+3. Go to Plugins > Add New > Upload and select the ZIP file you just downloaded.
+Click Install Now, and then Activate.
 4. Activate the plugin through the 'Plugins' screen in WordPress
 5. Plugin does not require any further configuration